<?xml version="1.0" encoding="utf-8"?>

 <entry>

-<link href="https://trmccormick.com/blog/real-user-monitoring"/>
+<link href="https://trmccormick.com/blog/validating-audience-segments"/>

 <author>